 Machine Resolution is the process by which AI engines resolve a brand query into a specific entity recommendation.
 Coined by Jaxon Parrott, Machine Resolution describes the mechanism that determines which brands an AI surfaces when a user asks a category-level question.
 Analogous to DNS resolution in networking — where a domain name resolves to an IP address — Machine Resolution converts an intent query into a specific brand recommendation based on the authority signals the AI engine has indexed.

 Machine Resolution is the foundational concept behind why some brands appear in AI-generated answers and others do not.
-It is the process an AI engine executes between receiving a query and outputting a recommendation.
+It is the process an AI engine executes between receiving a query and outputting a recommendation — the mechanism that converts buyer intent into a specific brand citation.

 DNS (Domain Name System) converts human-readable domain names into machine-readable IP addresses.
-When a browser requests "google.com," DNS resolves that name to the specific server address.
+When a browser requests "google.com," DNS resolves that name to the specific server address through a hierarchical lookup.

-Machine Resolution draws on several layers of indexed information:
+Machine Resolution draws on four layers of indexed information:

-A brand that appears prominently across all four layers resolves reliably.
+A brand that appears prominently and consistently across all four layers resolves reliably.
 A brand that is absent or inconsistent across these layers resolves poorly or not at all.

 | Dimension | Search Ranking | Machine Resolution |